 Buckthorn species are very aggressive and produce dense thickets that shade out native species.
 They produce dense shade that eliminates herbaceous ground species and wildflowers.
 Their berries are easily spread long distances by birds and cause a laxative effect on wildlife that ingest them ( which helps in seed dispersal).

 Habitat: woodland edges with full sun to heavy shade, fens.
 Most aggressive in wet soil but also found in dryer areas.

-The most effective control is manual removal of plants before they go to fruit.
-When a large number of buckthorn seedlings are present, controlled burning can be used.
-Late fall is the ideal time for chemical control because most native plants are dormant at that time and the chemicals are easily drawn toward the roots with the natural sap flow.
-Cut-stump treatment using 20 – 25% A.I.
-Glyphosate or 12.5% A.I.
-Triclopyr has been effective.
+Cut-stump treatment– cut stems near soil in fall & immediately apply glyphosate or triclopyr to the exposed vascular tissue.Late fall is the ideal time for chemical control because most native plants are dormant at that time and the chemicals are easily drawn toward the roots with the natural sap flow.

 For More Information